samsinai/FLEXS/README.md

 #### 4. Evaluators

 We also implement a suite of [evaluation modules](flexs/evaluate.py) that automatically collect data that is necessary for evaluating algorithms on different performance criteria.
-Some of these modules are not optimized at this time.

-- *consistency_robustness_independence*: Produces data for analyzing how explorer performance changes given different quality of models.
+- *robustness*: Produces data for analyzing how explorer performance changes given different quality of models.
 - *efficiency*: Produces data for analyzing how explorer performance changes when more computational evaluations are allowed.
 - *adaptivity*: Produces data for analyzing how the explorer is sensitive to the number of batches it is allowed to sample, given a fixed total budget.
--*scalability*: Produces data for analyzing how fast the explorer produces a batch.

 See the [tutorial](examples/Tutorial.ipynb) for an example of how these can be run.